samalhitesh8-sudo/PLANT/README.md

 Push to the branch (git push origin feature/amazing-feature) Open a Pull Request

-📝 License
+License
 This project is licensed under the MIT License - see the LICENSE file for details.
-🙏 Acknowledgments
+Acknowledgments

 Thanks to the agricultural research community for disease classification datasets Open source computer vision libraries that made this project possible Contributors and testers who helped improve the application

-📞 Support
+Support
 If you encounter any issues or have questions:

 Check the documentation
 Open an issue on GitHub
 Contact the maintainers

-🔄 Version History
+Version History

 v1.0.0: Initial release with basic disease detection v1.1.0: Added web interface and improved accuracy v1.2.0: Enhanced preprocessing and model optimization

+Note: For detailed usage instructions, please refer to docs/usage.md.